-IMHA, or Immune-Medicated Hemolytic Anemia, is a disease that causes the immune system to attack their own red blood cells.
+IMHA, or Immune-Mediated Hemolytic Anemia, is a disease that causes the immune system to attack their own red blood cells.
 There are two types of IMHA, primary and secondary.
-Secondary IMHA is caused by something else affecting your dog’s health such as a disease or their medications.
+Secondary IMHA is caused by something else affecting your dog's health such as a disease or their medications.

 Ask a Vet

 Since we wanted to make sure we knew as much as possible about IMHA, we turned to a Veterinarian for more information.

 What are the signs pet parents should look out for?

 Weakness, lethargy, exercise intolerance, pale or icteric (jaundice) gums, trouble breathing.
 Signs are not very obviously distinct from other diseases.